Modelling Change

 }

-In the above code snippet we have the EditProfileErrorMessages struct - this will be used to hold the errors returned from our overall form validation check.
-We could have avoided this struct by choosing to return the error messages in a dictionary however then we would have needed to either expose the keys as static values or use magic strings between the validator and any class which used it.
+In the above code snippet, we have the EditProfileErrorMessages struct, which will be used to hold the errors returned from our overall form validation check.
+We could have avoided this struct by choosing to return the error messages in a dictionary; however, then we would have needed to either expose the keys as static values or use magic strings between the validator and any class which used it.
 EditProfileErrorMessages conforms to the Equatable protocol so that it can be used as one possible associated value for the .failure case.

 Validation